w7978708wen/Student-Home-Rental-Analysis/README.md

 3. Selected to use a donut chart because the dashboard focuses on the proportion of offer outcomes rather than exact counts.

 4. Positioned the year and location filters on the left side to maintain a consistent navigation experience across all dashboard pages.
 A year slicer is included to allow quick comparisons across application cycles.

 <br><br>

 <h2>Applicant Distribution and Preferences:</h2>

 <img src="https://github.com/w7978708wen/Student-Home-Rental-Analysis/blob/main/PowerBI%20Data%20Visualizations/Housing%20dashboard_applicant%20distribution%20and%20preferences.png">
-<br><br>

 •The applicant insights are useful, because it would better allow the business to understand their customer base better and for developing marketing strategies.
 The year slicer is implemented to look at the trends at a particular year.
 <br><br>